AASB-15 Revenue Changes

 - Recognise revenue when (or as) each performance obligations are satisfied.

-My organisation is a not-for-profit (NFP) – Are we affected?
+My organisation is a not-for-profit (NFP) – Are we affected by AASB-15 Revenue Changes?

 Yes.
 Under the new model, an NFP must first consider whether AASB 15 Revenue from Contracts with Customers applies to a transaction or part of a transaction the NFP will be involved in.
-Some examples of transactions this might apply to may be:
+Some examples of transactions this might apply to services in:

 - Aged care,